 The Haunted Castle rested on one corner of the lot, across from the Flying Saucer.

 The Dragon Train took you through Dinosaur Valley, ruled by giant – and not overly realistic prehistoric monsters – to the dinosaur museum where you could get your picture made with a wooly mammoth that looked like it was the last of its species with two feet in the extinction grave.

-Viewed through today’s lenses, however, Magic World is a tribute of a different time.
-Modern parents wouldn’t let their children pet the wooly mammoth without a tetanus shot and, possibly, a course of rabies inoculation.
+These days, modern parents wouldn’t let their children pet the wooly mammoth without tetanus or, possibly, a course of rabies inoculation.

 But for the times, Magic World was cheesy (in a good way) heaven.
 The Haunted Castle, for example, featured a Phantom of the Opera-esque ghoul, Frankenstein and Dracula as well as an executioner known as the Mad Headsman.

 Seriously, did someone hold a copyright for the Headless Horseman in 1990?
 Washington Irving passed away in 1859.
 Surely we didn’t have to break our brains coming up with a new ghoul to stalk the dungeons of our medieval castle.

 And – though I had to Google it to make sure – a headsman is an axe-wielding executioner.
 Why does he have to be mad?